vovanmix/react-starter/readme.md

 yarn test
 ```

+### Dev hot reloading
+When running `yarn watch`, after making any changes to js or css source files, changes will be automatically
+reflected in the opened browser window without page reload.
+That means that if you add
+a new background color to the css, it will appear in browser in a couple of seconds, and all previously
+entered data like filled in forms, opened popups, scroll, will be preserved.

+The same for JS, new code will come into the effect right away withoud loosing any data.

 ### Bootstrap and font awesome
 Bootstrap and Font Awesome are already installed and included in the main less file.
 Icon fonts for Font Awesome are configured to be inserted into css files in base64 encoded form to save time on loading multiple files and make them available right away.